 The scheme for amendment of the Articles does not differ from the provisions of articles 285 and following of the LSC, which require approval by the General Meeting of Shareholders, with the majorities set forth in articles 194 and 201 of the aforesaid Act.
-Act 31/2014 of 3 December 2014, amending the Spanish Companies Act for the improvement of corporate governance, introduced certain changes in the scheme of majorities (article 201 of the LSC).
-In particular, it clarified that resolutions will be adopted by a simple majority of votes, in the sense that the resolution obtains more more votes in favour than against from the capital present in person or by proxy.
-For resolutions amending the Articles and the like (Article 194 of the LSC) an "absolute majority" is required if the quorum is greater than 50% of capital, and two thirds of the capital present in person or by proxy when the quorum on second call does not reach 50% of capital.
-An immediate consequence of the reform of the LSC was amendment of the Articles of Association and the Company's Meeting Regulations at the Annual General Meeting of Shareholders held on 15 April 2015.
-The Articles of Association that were in effect at the time of holding the aforesaid Meeting and were applied thereto were not different from the provisions in Articles 285 and following of the LSC, requiring approval by the General Meeting of Shareholders, with the majorities that were set forth in Articles 194 and 201 of the LSC in effect at the time of holding the aforesaid General Meeting.
+Act 31/2014 of 3 December 2014, amending the Spanish Companies Act for the improvement of corporate governance, introduced certain changes in the scheme of majorities (articles 201 of the LSC).
+In particular, it clarified that resolutions will be adopted by a simple majority of votes, in the sense that the resolution obtains more votes in favour than against from the capital present in person or by proxy.

+For resolutions amending the Articles and the like (article 194 of the LSC) an "absolute majority" is required if the quorum is greater than 50% of capital, and two thirds of the capital present in person or by proxy when the quorum on second call does not reach 50% of capital.
+An immediate consequence of the reform of the LSC was the amendment of the Articles of Association and the Company's Meeting Regulations at the Annual General Meeting of Shareholders held on 15 April 2015.
+The Articles of Association that were in effect at the time of holding the aforesaid Meeting and were applied thereto were not different from the provisions in articles 285 and following of the LSC, requiring approval by the General Meeting of Shareholders, with the majorities that were set forth in article 194 and 201 of the LSC in effect at the time of holding the aforesaid General Meeting.
 Article 14 of the aforesaid Articles provides that, in order for an Annual or Extraordinary General Meeting of Shareholders to be duly called, and for a valid resolution to increase or decrease capital, and any other amendment of the Articles of Association, on first call the attendance of shareholders, in person or by proxy, holding at least 50% of the subscribed share capital with voting rights will be required, and on second call the attendance of 25% of the aforesaid subscribed capital with voting rights will be sufficient.
 In addition, the Board of Directors, in compliance with the provisions of article 286 of the LSC, will be required to draft the full text of the proposed amendment and a written report explaining it.
 Also, under the provisions of article 287 of the LSC, the notice of call of the General Meeting of Shareholders must state the matters that are to be amended with appropriate clarity, and state the right of all shareholders to examine the full text of the proposed amendment and the report thereon at the registered office, and request that those documents be delivered or sent free of charge.
-For some time now, resolution proposals have been published in full, in Spanish and in English, upon the call of the Shareholders' General Meeting, with all the relevant information for shareholders being posted on the corporate website, which is designed to make it easier for shareholders to exercise their right to information.
-The Company's website is an appropriate means of communication with shareholders and investors.
-In addition, the following actions to facilitate the exercise of the information right of the shareholders at the General Meeting of Shareholders are notable:
+For some time now, resolution proposals have been published in full, in Spanish and in English, together with the Notice of General Meeting, with all the relevant information for shareholders being posted on the Company website, which is designed to make it easier for shareholders to exercise their right of information.